 As you can see in the image, a JCR report by the subject of journals shows which ones are indexed, what their citation metrics are in the database, and other numbers such as immediacy index.
 This is the top of the list for Agronomy-- you'd have to scroll on the real page to see more titles.
+When you click on the individual title, you can see more information about that particular journal, including things like trends in their impact factor over time.

 Impact factors are a proprietary measure or metric based on the number of articles that have been published in a journal in two years, divided by the number of articles that have been cited from the journal in those years.
 They use the citations that show from journals indexed by Web of Science and companion databases, not the whole universe of publications.
+The impact factors of journals are sometimes used as a shorthand to measure someone's scholarship, but that is too simplistic.

 "The Impact Factor is calculated by dividing the number of citations in the JCR year by the total number of articles published in the two previous years.
 An Impact Factor of 1.0 means that, on average, the articles published one or two years ago have been cited one time.
 An Impact Factor of 2.5 means that, on average, the articles published one or two years ago have been cited two and a half times.
 The citing works may be articles published in the same journal.
 However, most citing works are from different journals, proceedings, or books indexed by Web of Science."